tinkercademy/swift-slides/codingclub/b/list.md

 - Now we can change our `DetailView` to accept a `Recipe` instead of a `title` and `description`.
 - This will allow us to edit the details of the recipe easily.
-- Lets modify our code so that we now send to DetailView the $recipe
+- Let’s modify our code so that we now send to DetailView the $recipe

 ```swift[3, 9-15]
 // ContentView.swift